 - Now inhale again repeating the cycle three more times for a total of four breaths.

-Meditation Apps – Free and paid meditation Apps can allow new parents to fall into a relaxed, hypnotic state, if not fall completely asleep.
+- Meditation Apps – Free and paid meditation Apps can allow new parents to fall into a relaxed, hypnotic state.
+Sometimes you can fall completely asleep.

 - Increase Magnesium – Magnesium in the form of whole grains and fish is one of WebMD’s top suggestions to fight fatigue.